Close Menu

 A simulation of the dark matter distribution in the universe 13.6 billion years ago

 This is how dark matter behaves.
 First off, it isn’t ordinary matter we see and understand.
 Yet, it exists alongside us, passes right through us and resides everywhere in the universe.
 But we don’t detect it because it interacts extremely feebly.
-This behaviour is similar to that of neutrinos, 50 billion of which pass through our body every single second.
+This behavior is similar to that of neutrinos.

 Does that mean we can dismiss its importance?
 We certainly can’t as dark matter- though an insignificant fraction of our bodies – accounts for 85 percent of the matter in the known universe.
 That’s a whopping amount of matter unseen to us.
 But how did we arrive at this value?